-The Members of Shadow Governing Committee of The Brian Clarke CE Academy were officially appointed by the Trustees of the Cranmer Education Trust on 8th November 2021 and Governance meetings began in March 2022.
+The Members of the Governing Committee of The Brian Clarke CE Academy were officially appointed by the Trustees of the Cranmer Education Trust on 8th November 2021 and Governance meetings began in March 2022

 Local Governance Committee members have been appointed, bringing a diverse range of skills and experience to governance and being committed to the vision of the school.
 They are being led by an experienced trust Chair for the pre-opening and opening years

 An election for the first parent governor will be held in 2023.
 We aim to create a stakeholder forum in the first year so that we have regular access to and feedback from parents and local employers.